Welcome to Year 6

 Writing

-We will be writing a range of pieces in different styles.
-This is to build writing (and reading) skills and develop methods of how to have an impact on the reader (or listener).
+We will be writing two pieces in different styles this half term.
+This is not just to build writing (and reading) skills and develop methods of how to have an impact on the reader (or listener), but also develop skills of editing.
 The writing units this half term are:

 Spelling